 Computer User Support Specialist

 This certificate program gives you the perfect combination of hands-on knowledge and practical experience to help troubleshoot and diagnose computer problems.
-If you're passionate about today's ever-changing technology landscape, this career may be for you.
+If you're passionate about helping others navigate today's ever-changing technology landscape, this career may be for you.

 What do Computer Support Specialists do?

-Computer support services are essential in all organizations that require computer hardware and software upgrades to be connected, efficient, and productive.
+As a computer help desk support professional, you'll be an essential part of your organization.
+You'll work with the IT department to help employees that require computer hardware and software upgrades to be connected, efficient, and productive.
 Computer User Support Specialists prioritize individual detailed technical assistance for computer users to satisfy that measure.
 Their primary function is to provide problem-resolve, whether in person, by phone, online chat, or by email through IT departments or call centers around the clock.

-Support specialist duties include regular network maintenance, resolving hardware and software operation issues, diagnosing and configuring systems, system setup and software installation, developing training materials and providing end-user instruction, evaluating and testing software and hardware for compatibility and integrity, interfacing with vendors, and management reporting.
+IT Support Technicians work on regular network maintenance, resolving hardware and software operation issues, diagnosing and configuring systems, system setup and software installation, developing training materials and providing end-user instruction, evaluating and testing software and hardware for compatibility and integrity, interfacing with vendors, and management reporting.

 What will I learn with a professional certificate in Computer User Support?

 This certificate curriculum will expose you to various career options in computer science and technology.
 You will learn to use basic desktop applications such as spreadsheets, authoring tools, and graphic packages.
-You will become familiar with the details of the Internet and create and publish web pages.
-You will explore open-source software solutions.
-You will\ learn how to install Linux OS, configure Open Source applications on Linux, become seasoned in conventional software updates, and become proficient in graphical user interface structures and components.
+You will become familiar with the details of the Internet and create and publish web pages and provide end-user support on PCs and Mac computers.
+You will learn how to install Linux OS, configure Open Source applications on Linux, become seasoned in conventional software updates, and become proficient in graphical user interface structures and components on desktop operating systems.

 For more information, including specific courses and class descriptions, visit the ECC Catalog.